 Import networks with onevcenter¶

-The import tool will discover port groups in each datacenter and will show the name of the port group, the port group type (Port Group or Distributed Port Group), the cluster that uses that port group, the location of the cluster (so you can differentiate between clusters that may have the same name in different folders) and the OpenNebula cluster ID which this virtual network will be added to.
+The import tool will discover port groups in each datacenter and will show the name of the port group, the port group type (Port Group or Distributed Port Group), the cluster that uses that port group and the OpenNebula cluster ID which this virtual network will be added to.

 Here’s an example showing how a standard port group or distributed port group is imported using the command-line interface:

-If you want to import a network you will have to assign an Address Range.
+If you want to import the network and the vnet has vlan id it will show to you in first place.
+Next step is to assign an Address Range.
 You can know more about address ranges in the Managing Address Ranges section.

 First you have to specify the size of the address pool: